wltrimbl/2013-10-17-uic/lessons/thw-shell/tutorial.md

 * * * *

-Let's navigate back to `shell/data`.
+Let's navigate back to `thw-shell/data`.
 Enter the following command:

-    wc bert/* | sort -k 3 -n
+    wc emily/* | sort -k 1 -n

 We are already familiar with what the first of these two commands
-does: it creates a list containing the number of characters, words, and lines in each file in the `bert` directory.
+does: it creates a list containing the number of characters, words, and lines in each file in the `emily` directory.
 This list is then piped into the `sort` command, so that it can be sorted.
 Notice there are two options given to sort:

-1.  `-k 3`: Sort based on the third column
+1.  `-k 1`: Sort based on the first column
 2.  `-n`: Sort in numerical order as opposed to alphabetical order

-Notice that the files are sorted by the number of characters.
+Notice that the files are sorted by the number of lines.

 * * * *
 **Short Exercise**